All-In-One Dental Innovations Offers

 Dental bonding is a quick and non-invasive way to fix tooth imperfections.

-Since tooth bonding only takes about 30 to 60 minutes, Dr. Huang can restore your smile in one appointment.
+Since tooth bonding takes only about 30 to 60 minutes, Dr. Huang can restore your smile in a single appointment.
 If you have issues that are bothering you, call All In One Dental Innovations to learn more about this option and set up an appointment.

 What is tooth bonding?

 Tooth bonding is sometimes referred to as “cosmetic bonding,” since it can be used to fix all sorts of tooth chips and discolorations.
-During the procedure, your dentist will apply an abrasive, acidic conditioner to your teeth, to give the resin something to adhere to.
-Then, your dentist will take a resin–usually a strong plastic material–and paint it over your teeth.
+During the procedure, your dentist will apply an abrasive, acidic conditioner to your teeth to give the resin something to adhere to.
+Then, your dentist will take a resin — usually a strong plastic material — and apply it to your teeth.
 This resin “bonds” to your teeth when the dentist uses a special curing light.
 Because resins are durable and matched to the color of your teeth, your teeth will look nearly flawless.

 “This is a fantastic, clean and professional facility.
 The dentist does not try to force sell anything.
 Very pleased.
 It is really a breath of fresh air to be able to get work done without getting pressured.
 He is very gentle and he got rid of an issue that I had tried to get another dentist to do years ago and they wanted to do other stuff ‘first’.
 I can’t say enough good things about this provider.
 Highly recommend, and I hate dentists.” 🙂